Thanks for stopping by to check out my Rev.com review.

 Your pay rate at Rev depends on the job you do.

-If you’re a transcriptionist or a captioner, the rates range from $.40 per audio or video minute, to $.75 per audio or video minute.
+If you’re a transcriptionist the rates range from $.24 to $.90 per audio or video minute and captioners can expect to be paid between $.45 to $.75 per audio or video minute.

 On average, people are able to transcribe or caption about 20 minutes of audio or video per hour, which works out to $8.00 - $15.00 per hour.